How the Onslow family came to Clandon

 The first record of the Onslow family appears in the 12th century.
 Years later Roger Onslow moved to London to further the family wool business.
 His son Richard entered politics, becoming known as the Black Speaker during the reign of Elizabeth I. His grandson, another Richard, purchased Clandon Park.

 The Onslow family at Clandon Park (Part 1)

 The Onslow family have lived at Clandon Park since 1641.
-Their political fortunes continued to grow as did the house around them.
+Following their move to Surrey, the family's political fortunes began to grow.
+So did the house and the huge estate that they built around them.

-Clandon suffered great neglect followed by restoration to its glorious past.
-All was well until war came to Britain.
+Clandon suffered great neglect during the time of the 3rd Earl of Onslow.
+Then followed a restoration to its glorious past by the 4th Earl, William Hiller Onslow.
+All was well at Clandon until 1914, when war came to Britain.

 The First World War

 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.